 I am privileged to serve as Chair of the Department of Psychology.

 For many years, I have been involved in governance, primarily through Senate.
-Currently, I serve as Chair of the Board of Undergraduate Studies, and as Chair of Senate Governance Review.
-Previously, I served as Chair of Bylaws and Membership (twice), Chair of Senate Priorities and Planning, Chair of Quality Assurance, and as a member of the Board of Graduate Studies, and Indigenous Initiatives (Governance).
+Currently, I serve as Chair of the Senate Committee on Quality Assurance.
+Previously, I served as Chair of the Board of Undergraduate Studies, Chair of Governance Review, Chair of Bylaws and Membership (twice), Chair of Senate Priorities and Planning, Chair of Quality Assurance, and as a member of the Board of Graduate Studies, and Indigenous Initiatives (Governance).
 I was also Chair of the Research Ethics Board, and I served two years as Director of the First Year Seminars Program.

 BSc (1993), Psychology Specialist, University of Toronto